Oxygen Content CNG

 Impact on Calorific Value

-Oxygen is non-combustible and displaces methane:
+Oxygen is non-combustible and displaces methane in the gas mixture:

-Higher oxygen → lower calorific value
+* Higher oxygen content → lower calorific value

-Reduced fuel economy and engine efficiency
+* Reduced fuel economy and engine efficiency

 Influence on Engine Performance & Emissions